-- -If an alarm is present, following alarms, load\dumps and warnings will not be accepted, - -If a load\dump is present, following load\dumps and warnings will not be accepted, - -If a warning is present, following warnings will not be accepted.
+- -If a shutdown alarm is present, following alarms, load_dumps and warnings will not be accepted, - -If a load_dump is present, following load_dumps and warnings will not be accepted, - -If a warning is present, following warnings will not be accepted.

 Alarms may be of LATCHING type following programming.
 For latching alarms, even if the alarm condition is removed, the alarms will stay on and disable the operation of the genset.
-The existing alarms may be canceled by pressing one of the operating mode buttons (LOAD TEST / TEST / OFF / AUTO).
+The existing alarms may be cancelled by pressing one of the operating mode buttons (TEST / OFF / AUTO/MANUAL).